-GPIO0 - this is the ESP32 GPIO0 pin, which is used to put it into bootloading mode.
+- ESPGPIO0 this is the ESP32 GPIO0 pin, which is used to put the WiFi module it into bootloading mode if you want to update the firmware.
 It is also used if you like when the ESP32 is acting as a server, to let you know data is ready for reading.
-Ilt's not required for WiFi, but you'll need to connect it to use BLE mode.
-Solder the pad on the bottom of the shield to connect it.

-RX & TX - Serial data in and Serial data out, used for bootloading new firmware, and for communication when in BLE mode.
+It's not required in WiFi mode, but you'll need to connect it for BLE mode.
+You'll need to solder the pad on the bottom of the Bitsy Add-on to connect it. - ESPRX & ESPTX Serial data in and Serial data out, used for bootloading new firmware, and for communication when in BLE mode.
 Leave disconnected if not using BLE or when not uploading new WiFi firmware to the AirLift (which is a rare occurrence).
-You'll need to solder the two pads on the bottom of the shield to use these pins.
+You'll need to solder the two pads on the bottom of the Bitsy Add-on to use these pins.
+Soldering the pads connects ESPTX to RX and ESPTX to RX, respectively.